CynthiaNapoleon/FlightOperation_Analytics/README.md

 and outperforming the delay impact of Captains and First Officers by nearly 25 minutes.
-This suggests that because Second Officers are often the "final piece" of a flight crew assembly, their tardiness causes a disproportionate cascading delay, likely because replacement logistics for this specific role are less agile than for Cabin Crew or senior pilots.
-We must implement a "High-Priority Notification" protocol specifically for Second Officer sign-ins to prevent these outlier delays from paralyzing the network.
+This suggests that because Second Officers are often the "final piece" of a flight crew assembly, their tardiness causes a disproportionate cascading delay, likely because replacement logistics for this specific role are less agile than for Cabin Crew or senior pilots.\
+**Recommendation**: We could
+implement a "High-Priority Notification" protocol specifically for Second Officer sign-ins to prevent these outlier delays from paralyzing the network.
 ![Alt Text for Image](images/A3-E.png)